Skip to Content

 Torque mower cylinder head

-To set the wrench, first, loosen the lock then turn the handle to the desired measurement and tighten the lock again.
+To set the wrench, first, loosen the lock, then turn the handle to the desired measurement and tighten the lock again.

 The torque wrench is now set to a specific torque setting and will give an audible click when it reaches that measurement.

 When all head bolts are tightened by hand until seated, using a torque wrench and socket, tighten each bolt in a star pattern.
-Star pattern simply means tighten bolts in an opposing sequence (avoid tightening adjacent bolts sequentially).
+Star pattern simply means tightening bolts in an opposing sequence (avoid tightening adjacent bolts sequentially).

 Fit Push Rods

-When tightened, the pushrods will need to be fitted, be sure you are fitting the correct rod.
+When tightened, the pushrods will need to be fitted; be sure you are fitting the correct rod.

 Insert the rod into the block until it seats against the camshaft, now depress the valve spring using your thumb and slide the rocker onto the rod tip.
 Repeat for the second rod.

-Reassemble now in reverse order, remember to replace the valve cover gasket, check and top up the oil if needed.
+Reassemble now in reverse order; remember to replace the valve cover gasket, check, and top up the oil if needed.
 Job done, that wasn’t so bad!